Kaltsoon/data-management-and-databases/exercises/case-assignment.md

 The zip file should be named as `case_assignment_final_YOURFAMILYNAME.zip`. **Every team member should submit this**.

+> [!TIP]
+> If you are using [GitHub](https://github.com/), consider publishing the case assignment on GitHub, because it will be a good portfolio piece.

 ## Requirements from the Greenwood Cultural Association

 > [!NOTE]